Skip to main content

 A key legal concept in this debate is the ADA’s “bona fide benefit plan” safe harbor.
 This provision allows insurers and plan sponsors to use health information for underwriting and risk classification.
 For years, some employers argued that their wellness programs fell under this safe harbor, exempting them from the ADA’s general prohibitions on medical inquiries.

-However, the EEOC’s 2016 regulations explicitly stated that the was inapplicable to wellness programs that require employees to answer disability-related questions or undergo medical exams.
+However, the EEOC’s 2016 regulations explicitly stated that the safe harbor was inapplicable to wellness programs that require employees to answer disability-related questions or undergo medical exams.
 The subsequent proposed rules from the EEOC in 2021 suggested a nuanced re-interpretation.

-Under these proposals, a health-contingent wellness program could potentially qualify for the safe harbor ∞ and thus the 30%/50% HIPAA incentive limits ∞ if it is part of a and uses the collected data for risk classification and administration.
+Under these proposals, a health-contingent wellness program could potentially qualify for the safe harbor ∞ and thus the 30%/50% HIPAA incentive limits ∞ if it is part of a group health plan and uses the collected data for risk classification and administration.
 Conversely, a participatory program that merely collects data without being integrated into the health plan’s risk structure would not qualify and would be subject to a much lower “de minimis” incentive limit.

 Legal and Regulatory Framework Comparison